-A lightweight SwiftUI date range picker built on top of Apple's native MultiDatePicker
+A lightweight SwiftUI date range picker built on top of Apple's native MultiDatePicker.

-, this package allows you to select a continuous date range by tapping a start date and an end date — everything in between is selected automatically.
+Unlike the standard MultiDatePicker, this package allows you to select a continuous date range by tapping a start date and an end date — everything in between is selected automatically.

-⚠️ Requires iOS 16.0+, iPadOS 16.0+, Mac Catalyst 16.0+, or visionOS 1.0+ (sinceMultiDatePicker
+⚠️ Requires iOS 16.0+, iPadOS 16.0+, Mac Catalyst 16.0+, or visionOS 1.0+ (sinceMultiDatePickeris only available starting these versions).

 - Select a start and end date to define a range